cisagov/Malcolm/sensor-iso/README.md

 **8.4.1 Install aide package** and **8.4.2 Implement Periodic Execution of File Integrity** - [Auditbeat](https://www.elastic.co/products/beats/auditbeat) is managing file integrity checks instead of the `aide` utility.

 **8.7 Verifies integrity all packages** - The [script](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/8.7_verify_integrity_packages.sh) which verifies package integrity only "fails" because of missing (status `??5??????` displayed by the utility) language ("locale") files, which are removed as part of Hedgehog Linux's trimming-down process.
 All non-locale-related system files pass intergrity checks.

+# <a name="MiscNotes"></a>Appendix E - Notes

+If you are interesting in developing your own network traffic capture appliance or would like to know more about the inner-workings of Hedgehog Linux, please read the [Notes](./docs/Notes.md) document that captures some of those details.

 # <a name="Footer"></a>Copyright